pyroll-project/pyroll-docs/docs/core/units/roll_pass/three_roll_pass.md

 ),
 ```

-Profiles originating from three-roll passes are marked with the special type classifier `"3fold"` (see [profile types](../../profiles.md#profile-types)), which indicated that the profile has a 3-fold symmetry instead of the common 2-fold symmetry of two-roll produced profiles.
+Profiles originating from three-roll passes are marked with the special type classifier `"3fold"` (see [Profile Classifiers](../../profiles.md#profile-classifiers)), which indicated that the profile has a 3-fold symmetry instead of the common 2-fold symmetry of two-roll produced profiles.

 ```{eval-rst}
 .. autoclass:: ThreeRollPass